 The liver is responsible for filtering toxins in the body, so it’s possible that cooked liver can contain harmful substances that would have otherwise been eliminated.
 Some toxins that can be present in the liver include pesticides, hormones, and medications.
 These substances can have detrimental effects on dogs’ health, potentially leading to liver damage or other serious health issues.
 Choosing organic, high-quality liver and cooking it thoroughly can help minimize the risk of toxins.

-See also How to cook trigger fish
+See also How long to cook shrimp in airfryer

 To ensure the safety of your dog, it’s advisable to limit the amount of cooked liver you feed them and to always consult with a veterinarian before making any changes to their diet.
 Monitoring for any adverse reactions or symptoms after feeding liver is also important.
 It’s also worth considering alternative, safer options for treating your dog, such as commercial dog treats specifically formulated for their nutritional needs.